DarkMatter Group: Allegations of surveillance for UAE government

-In response to alleged cyber spying on opponents of Iran's best interests by the government of Iran during 2010 and 2011, the United States assisted the United Arab Emirates in late 2011 with establishing the National Electronic Security Authority (NESA) which is the UAE's equivalent to the US NSA.
+In response to alleged cyber spying on opponents of Iran's best interests by the government of Iran during 2010 and 2011, the United States assisted the United Arab Emirates in late 2011 with establishing the National Electronic Security Authority (NESA) which is the UAE's equivalent to the U.S. NSA.

 Project Raven

 Project Raven was a confidential initiative to help the UAE surveil other governments, militants, and human rights activists.
 Its team included former U.S. intelligence agents, who applied their training to hack phones and computers belonging to Project Raven's victims.
 The operation was based in a converted mansion in a suburb of Abu Dhabi in Khalifa City nicknamed "the Villa."

+The project originated in 2008 as the Development Research Exploitation and Analysis Department (DREAD), developed by Richard A. Clarke through his security advisory group Good Harbor Consulting, as an arm of UAE royal Mohamed bin Zayed Al Nahyan's court.
+By the end of 2010, Good Harbor had stepped back from DREAD, ceding control to Karl Gumtow, the co-founder and CEO of CyberPoint.

 From around 2014 to 2016, CyberPoint supplied U.S.-trained contractors to Project Raven.
 In 2016, news reports emerged that CyberPoint had contracted with the Italian spyware company Hacking Team, which damaged CyberPoint's reputation as a defensive cybersecurity firm.
 Reportedly dissatisfied with relying upon a U.S.-based contractor, the UAE replaced CyberPoint with DarkMatter as its contractor, and DarkMatter induced several CyberPoint staff to move to DarkMatter.
 After this, Project Raven reportedly expanded its surveillance to include the targeting of Americans, potentially implicating its American staff in unlawful behaviour.

 Following a 24 October 2016 The Intercept article revealing DarkMatter surveillance for UAE, Samer Khalife, the chief financial officer for DarkMatter, transferred some United States citizens from DarkMatter to a new company Connection Systems and tiger teams were established by DarkMatter to counter the allegations contained in The Intercept article.

-On 1 February 2019, Ars Technica published comments from DarkMatter's former employee, Daniel Wolford.
+On 1 February 2019, Ars Technica published comments from a former employee of DarkMatter, Daniel Wolford.
 He stated, "We did not hack Americans...Our mission was simple: advise and assist UAE to create a national cyber security program similar to NTOC (NSA/CSS Threat Operations Center)."
 The work done creating a "target list," Wolford said, was part of a training operation "to teach the Emiratis about lawful targeting and collection," he asserted.
 "We tried to show them who is and isn't a threat to their national security."